gray0018/Mesh-deformation-based-normal-integration/README.md

 python main.py data/scholar.png
 ```

 As for the normal maps' formats, we support all the formats which could be read by OpenCV(e.g. png, jpg, bmp).
+Notice that the background of the normal map should be filled with pure black, (0, 0, 0).

 ## Dependencies
 - OpenCV-Python